panhachet/Iterative-closest-points-ICP-/README.md

 # Iterative-closest-points-ICP

 This is the part of Master degree intergration project.
+The main purpose is to use the iterative closest points (ICP) based on Gauss-Newton method optimization to minimize the difference between two points clouds.
+It is works by keep one point cloud as the reference or target (fixed), while try to transform the other (other source) in order to match the reference.

 ## Dependency
 To use matplotlib for plotting use the instrustion in this github https://github.com/lava/matplotlib-cpp